Himachallad/InsuranceDocumentHelperAI/README.md

 ## Data Sources

-The system processes **PDF documents** of insurance policies and claims, which are stored in a directory and loaded using **SimpleDirectoryReader**.# InsuranceDocumentHelperAI
+The system processes **PDF documents** of insurance policies and claims, which are stored in a directory and loaded using **SimpleDirectoryReader**.
-# InsuranceDocumentHelperAI
-# InsuranceDocumentHelperAI